2023-07-29 18:00:00

 Focus Pixels first appeared with the iPhones 6 e 6 Plusreleased in 2014.

-Thanks to an image signal processor (image signal processoror ISP) enhanced by Apple, more information about the image is sent to the camera’s sensor, resulting in better and even faster autofocus — which can be seen in the preview of the photo or video on the screen of the device.
+Thanks to an image signal processor (image signal processoror ISP) enhanced by Apple, more information regarding the image is sent to the camera’s sensor, resulting in better and even faster autofocus — which can be seen in the preview of the photo or video on the screen of the device.

 In practice, this is already well known in the photography industry as a focus automatic with phase detection (phase-detect auto focusor PDAF), present even in DSLR cameras and mirrorless professionals.